kg4ydw/noacli/Readme.md

 * Full screen text applications like vi, nethack
 * Text based applications expecting input from the terminal
-* Other programs expeting a terminal like sudo
+* Other programs expecting a terminal like sudo

 ![A busy screenshot](documentation/noacli-big-screenshot.png)